ACquantclub/Amherst-College-Quant-Club-Resources/Relevant-Readings/README.md

 - Heard on the Street: Quantitative Questions from Wall Street Job Interviews, Timothy Crack
 - 150 Most Frequently Asked Questions on Quant Interviews, Dan Stefanica, Radoš Radoičić, and Tai-ho Wang
 - An Interview primer for quantitative finance, Dirk Bester
+- Frequently Asked Questions in Quantitative Finance by Paul Wilmott

 ## Being a Quant
 - My Life as a Quant: Reflections on Physics and Finance, Emanuel Derman